abneyja/dream/README.md

 ### Chapter 2: The Mall

-As Lily stepped through the doorway, a startling transformation occurred.
-The gloomy, storm-threatened sky vanished, replaced by bright, warm sunlight.
-She blinked slowly, her eyes struggling to adjust to the sudden change.
+As Lily stepped through the doorway, the expected scent of rain dissipated instantly, replaced by a wave of floral fragrance.
+She paused, inhaling deeply, her brow furrowing in confusion.
+The sweet, heady aroma of blooming flowers enveloped her senses, a stark contrast to the musty decay she had been breathing moments ago.

+Blinking against unexpectedly bright sunlight, Lily's gaze was drawn upward.
+The weathered, sagging awning she had noticed earlier was now in pristine condition, its fabric taut and vibrant.
+It provided a perfect balance of shade for the concrete path while allowing ample light to reach the edges where flower beds flourished.

+These vibrant flower beds, which she was certain hadn't been there before, now stretched out towards the parking lot.
+Rows of colorful petunias, marigolds, and pansies swayed gently in a soft breeze, their petals a riot of purples, oranges, and yellows under the dappled sunlight filtering through the awning.

+Still dazed by this sudden transformation, Lily barely registered the sound of footsteps approaching from inside the mall.
+Acting on instinct, she held the door open as a woman in a smart business suit walked past her.

+"Thank you," the woman said, her voice snapping Lily back to the present moment.

+"You're welcome," Lily managed to reply, her voice barely above a whisper.

+As the woman strode away, Lily's awareness expanded.
+She suddenly noticed the flow of people moving about the parking lot, chatting animatedly and carrying shopping bags.
+The once-empty space was now alive with activity.

-In a daze, Lily turned back, one hand still gripping the edge of one of the double doors.
+Shocked, Lily turned back, one hand still gripping the edge of the door.
 Her eyes flew wide open at the sight before her, her mind struggling to process what she was seeing.
-The abandoned, decaying mall she had just left was gone.
-In its place stood a vibrant, bustling shopping center teeming with life and activity.
+The abandoned, decaying mall she had just explored was gone.
+In its place stood a vibrant, bustling shopping center teeming with life.

-People of all ages moved about, chatting animatedly, carrying shopping bags, and window-shopping.
+People of all ages moved about inside, window-shopping and conversing.
 The once-empty storefronts now displayed colorful merchandise, their windows gleaming.
-The air was filled with the hum of conversation, punctuated by occasional laughter and the ambient music playing softly overhead.
+The air was filled with the hum of conversation, punctuated by occasional laughter and ambient music playing softly overhead.

-As Lily stood in a haze of confusion, a woman approached the exit from inside the mall.
-Acting on instinct, Lily held the door open for her.
-The woman, dressed in a smart business suit, smiled warmly.

-"Thank you," she said, her voice snapping Lily back to the present moment.

-"You're welcome," Lily managed to reply, her voice barely above a whisper.

-The woman strode past, joining the flow of people outside, leaving Lily standing at the threshold between two seemingly impossible realities.

 Lily's mind raced, trying to make sense of what had just happened.
-She looked down at her hands, then back at the lively mall interior, then out to the sunny parking lot.
+She looked down at her hands, then back at the lively mall interior, then out to the sunny parking lot and the immaculate awning above.
 Nothing made sense.
 How could the abandoned, eerie place she had wandered through moments ago suddenly be full of life?
 And what about the stormy weather that had loomed so ominously?

 She took a tentative step back, half-expecting the illusion to shatter.
 But the bustle of the mall continued unabated, oblivious to her confusion.
 Lily's heart pounded in her chest as she struggled to reconcile the two conflicting experiences.